Peter Morici: Better ways to appoint Supreme Court justices

 The spectacle of Justice Brett Kavanaugh’s confirmation hearings — character assignation largely motivated by his fairly conservative approach to the Constitution — illustrates that Congress has made the process toxic.
 And, it has lost sight of what the court does, what the Congress is supposed to do and why.

 Most cases before the court are not great constitutional issues but rather tough disagreements about the interpretations of federal statutes and conflicts among the federal circuits and state courts on a wide range of civil, criminal and corporate issues.
-Most are beyond the competency of practicing attorneys, because they tend to specialize in areas like real estate, finance, patents and others.

 To deal with the broad range of issues, justices should be selected from among generalists who sit on the appellate courts and outstanding scholars with robust experience — individuals who demonstrate an unusual capacity for variety and the insight to craft durable, though not eternal, decisions.